waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 added to Overpass database by the "osm3s_query" program using "--rules" switch that reads settings from an XML formated file.
 The file is "areas.osm3s" which is included in the "rules" directory in my Slackware overpass package "/usr/local/rules/".
-Another dispatcher instance has to be running with "--areas" switch in addition to the "--osm-base" instance, you can start that with:
+To use area functions; another dispatcher instance has to be started with "--areas" switch in addition to the "--osm-base" instance, the following command does the job:

 ```
-overpass@yafa:/root$ /usr/local/bin/dispatcher --areas --db-dir=/path/to/overpass/ &
+overpass@yafa:/root$ /usr/local/bin/dispatcher --areas &
 ```
-or just use "op_ctl.sh" script as the overpass user:
+or just use "op_ctl.sh" script as the overpass user; it starts both instances for you:
 ```
  $ op_ctl.sh start
 ```
 To generate "areas" in overpass database developer provided "rules_loop.sh" script is used.
-The script needed changes to run.
-I have replaced this script with "op_area_update.sh" script, this script is used in two places; here to initial areas data and down below to keep this data updated where we change IMAX loop counter.
+I have replaced this script with "op_make_areas.sh" script to make areas type in a new initialed overpass database.

-To generate "areas" in your database run the "op_area_update.sh" to completion ***without changing*** IMAX loop counter.
-This will take time to complete, let run to completion.
+To generate "areas" in your database run the script "op_make_areas.sh" to completion ***without changing*** IMAX loop counter.
+This will take time to complete, let the script run to completion.
 The area creation produces more files in your database with "area*" names, mine added nine of them.
-The "area" filter can be used now, a simple overpass query is provided to test for this in file "area-test.op" in this Guide.
+The "area" filter can be used now, a simple overpass query is provided to test area functions in the file named "test-area.op" in this Guide.
 To test your database run:

 ```
- osm3s_query < area-test.op | sort -ub
+ osm3s_query < test-area.op | sort -ub
 ```
 this should result in a sorted list of names for cities and towns in your database.